ibm-cloud-docs/cis/how-to.md

 ## Certificates
 {:#certificates-overview}

-When you configure a domain, IBM CIS automatically deploys a universal certificate for that domain.
+When you configure a domain, IBM {{site.data.keyword.cis_short_notm}} automatically deploys a universal certificate for that domain.
 Thus, you don't need to do anything to have certificate-based protection in that domain.
 If you desire, you can upload your own certificate.
 You'll need a separate certificate for each domain, and you'll see an error message if the certificate you are uploading does not match your domain.
 You can also order custom certificates on this page.

 ![IMAGE](images/certificates-table.png)